Cheapest Full-Coverage Car Insurance in California (2026)

 Full-coverage car insurance is essential coverage for many drivers in California.
 Here are answers to some frequently asked questions to help you buy your auto policy.

-• Is full-coverage car insurance required in California?
+• What does full-coverage car insurance cover in California?

-• How much does full-coverage car insurance cost in California?
+• What’s the cheapest full-coverage car insurance in California?

 Sources